Pushback on Wayfair Sales Tax Changes

 Small business owners complained to legislators about the cost of bookkeeping to adjust to the changes.
 Switching from three tax codes to thirty, as a Denver paint company expects to, will drive her costs up into “undue burden” territory.
 Many business owners complained that the software they use to calculate taxes is based on zip codes — that doesn’t work well anywhere, but it absolutely can’t cope with Colorado’s freewheeling system.
 Business owners were predicting that they would move their shops out of state, or shut them down completely.

-Colorado law doesn’t exempt small in-state businesses in their sales tax regulations.
-Out of state businesses aren’t affected by the new remote sales tax rules unless they have $100,000 in sales in Colorado, but in-state businesses are affected by the sales tax regulations no matter how little they sell.
+Colorado law doesn’t exempt small in-state businesses from their sales tax regulations.
+Out-of-state businesses aren’t affected by the new remote sales tax rules unless they have $100,000 in sales in Colorado, but in-state businesses are affected by the sales tax regulations no matter how little they sell.

 Officials have pointed out that Colorado businesses aren’t affected by the Wayfair ruling.
 They should already be registered and collecting sales tax in other towns in Colorado.
 Like consumer use tax, that rule hasn’t been enforced before.
 Now home-rule cities are getting giddy at the prospect of collecting more sales tax, and they’re insisting that in-state e-commerce companies must pay up.